FILTER BY TAG

 .

-2. Generate an encoded version of the text file using your private key.
+2. Generate an encoded version of the text file using your private key from the

 Example: Token Signature Hash